-

 Social Movement reader

 I was asked to contribute to the If I Can’t Dance reader on Social Movement: Through the Lens of Performance and Performativity, for the section of Gathering.
 I introduce a first hand account of Ende Gelände in 2015 written by Ben Wilson.
-Abridged version of the text is published on 350.org, and the full version Read more
+Abridged version of the text is published on 350.org, and the full version is available on his blog (part 1, part 2, part 3).
+Welcome to Ende Gelande — the mass disobedient action that brings together thousands of people, year after year, to disrupt Europe’s largest open cast coal mines.
+Each year we double our numbers and each… Read more

 -